Footage of teen being attacked at a Nelson school leaves father reeling

 She said with Haines being overseas, being able to connect parents with the ministry has been "immensely helpful".

-Have you experienced bullying at Waimea College?
-Contact Jane Nixon at Jane.Nixon@tvnz.co.nz
+If you have experienced bullying at Waimea College or are a concerned parent or caregiver, contact Jane Nixon at Jane.Nixon@tvnz.co.nz

 SHARE